Find help for domestic violence

 Safer in the Home

-Safer in the Home is a National program (based in Melbourne) delivered by The Salvation Army and supported by the federal government.
-The program is designed to support women and children experiencing family violence to stay safely in their family homes or their homes of choice, providing support through the funding basic security upgrades for low risk women and families.
+Safer in the Home are supporting women and children experiencing family violence to stay safely in their family homes or their homes of choice, providing support through the funding basic security upgrades for low risk women and families.

 Domestic Violence Line